 5,078 * 23.93^(2/3) = 42,172 kilometers

 By the way, the Earth's axis of rotation is at an angle to its orbit around the Sun, and so the plane of the orbits of geostationary satellites around the equator are at an angle to the plane of the Earth's orbit as well.
-This means that the Sun's pull tends to tug the satellites out of position, and so they are fitted with small "station keeping" thrusters to keep them in their position.
+This means that the Sun's pull tends to tug the satellites out of position, and so they are fitted with small "station-keeping" thrusters to keep them in their position.
 These thrusters do not need to be very powerful, since only a slight nudge is needed.
 Once the fuel for the thrusters is gone, the satellite will gradually drift out of its geostationary orbit and become useless.

 Satellites can be placed in variations on geostationary orbits.
 The Japanese "Michibiki" satellite, launched in 2010, was intended to augment the American Global Positioning System (GPS) satellite navigation network.
 The GPS satellites provide coded timing signals that allow a receiver to determine its location on Earth, but GPS signals are not always easy to pick up Japan's mountainous regions or skyscraper-studded cities like Tokyo.
 Michibiki was placed in an orbit that varied from above to below the geostationary distance, with the orbital plane at 45 degrees to the equator.
 Given this orbit, instead of hanging over the equator at a fixed location, it performed a daily figure-8 loop from Australia in the south to Japan in the north.
 The higher and smaller lobe of the figure-8 was over Japan, with the result that Michibiki remained high in the sky there for eight hours of its orbit, providing GPS augmentation signals to locations where GPS reception was otherwise spotty.
-Two more satellites were to be launched in the series to provide 24 hour a day coverage.
+Three more satellites are to be launched by 2018 to provide 24 hour a day coverage.